RockefellerArchiveCenter/fluxx_exporter/README.md

 3. Name the new application (e.g. Fluxx Exporter).
 4. Copy your Fluxx instance's base URL into the redirect URI.
 5. Leave Scopes field blank.
 6. Press "Submit."
-You should receive an application ID and secret on the following page.
+7. You should receive an application ID and secret on the following page.
 Save these in a safe place.
+8. Click "Authorize" to complete the creation of Fluxx API Credentials.

 #### Creating a Fluxx Configuration